albertotb/get-gfs/README.md

-## INSTALLATION
+## Installation

-This scripts only works with Python 2.7+.
+These scripts were tested with Python 3.7+, but they should work with any Python 3 version.
 First install [Anaconda](https://www.anaconda.com/distribution/#download-section) and then create an enviroment with

     conda env create -f environment.yml